mattrose/rectasks/README.md

 ### Next up:

+* add # of comments to task list
+* add command to add comments to a task
 * mark task as complete
-* add task (without writing the files directly)

 ### Wish list:

-* add xdg compatibility
+* add a command-line flag for opening the task in an editor
+* the code is already getting a little copy-paste-y, need to figure this out
 * better output formatting
 * set priority
 * set Tags